The New Capital: Infrastructure

+Transport

+Air

+The New Capital is served by the Capital International Airport.
+It opened in 2019, simultaneously with the Sphinx International Airport, and is intended to relieve pressure on Cairo International Airport.
+The airport has an area of 16 km2 and includes a passenger terminal with a current capacity of 300 passengers per hour, eight parking spaces for aircraft, 45 service and administrative buildings, an air control tower and a 3650 m runway suitable for receiving large aircraft, equipped with lighting and automatic landing systems.

+Rail and roads

 The Cairo Light Rail Transit (abbreviated LRT) connects Cairo to the New Administrative Capital.
 The line starts at Adly Mansour Station at Al Salam City on Cairo Metro Line 3, and splits into two branches at Badr City.
 One runs northward, parallel to the Cairo Ring Road, to 10th of Ramadan City, while the other turns south towards the New Administrative Capital.
 Intermediate cities along the train's route include Obour, Shorouk, and Mostaqbal.

-In addition, a monorail line under construction will connect Cairo to the new capital, with connections to the Cairo Metro and the Cairo LRT.
+In addition, a monorail line was opened in 2026 and connects Cairo to the new capital, with connections to the Cairo Metro and the Cairo LRT.

 In January 2021, Egypt signed a contract with Siemens to construct a high speed rail line that extends from the northern Mediterranean city of El Alamein to Ain Sokhna city on the Red Sea passing through the new capital and Alexandria.
 The 450 km line is expected to be finished by 2023.
-Later phases of the 1750 km high speed network will connect the new capital with cities as far as Aswan in the south of Egypt.
+After delays, Siemens released depictions of the high speed trains in November 2025.Later phases of the 1750 km high speed network will connect the new capital with cities as far as Aswan in the south of Egypt.

-The New Administrative Capital will be served by the new Capital International Airport.
-The airport includes a passenger terminal with a current capacity of 300 passengers per hour, eight parking spaces for aircraft, 45 service and administrative buildings, an air control tower and a 3650 m runway suitable for receiving large aircraft, equipped with lighting and automatic landing systems.
-The airport has an area of 16 km2 and is expected to partially ease the pressure on Cairo International Airport and Sphinx International Airport.